RULES & REGULATIONS

 - The course also passes through residential areas.
 Please do not make loud noises or sounds when passing through these areas at night.

 - In order to ensure race safety, race headquarters will prepare and arrange for rescue and medical assistance during the race.

 - Emergency and first aid tents staffed by a doctor and/or nurse will be located at all aid stations.
 First aid will be provided to not only runners but also all staff, supporter and others relating the event who are in danger and need rescue.

 - If you are out on the course and close to an aid station, doctors, nurses or emergency rescue staff at the aid stations may be able to provide medical assistance out on the course.

 - Please note that, depending on the area, it may take a long period of time for help to reach you.

-- Doctors and rescue staff have the authority to stop a racer from continuing the race.
-This will be done by taking off the racer's number card and IC chips.
+- Doctors and rescue staff have the authority to stop a runner from continuing the race.
+This will be done by taking off the runner's number card and IC chips.

 - If you drop out of the race, you can take a race shuttle that will take you back to the finish line or be picked up by your outside support.
 You can also call a taxi at your own expense.

 - Depending on your condition, an emergency evacuation may be required.
 This evacuation will be at the expense of the person being rescued.